Book Publishers NAICS 513130

 Recent Developments

-- Book publishing industry employment decreased slightly while wages for nonsupervisory employees increased slightly during the first five months of 2025, according to the US Bureau of Labor Statistics.
-Personal consumption expenditures, an indicator of book sales, decreased moderately during the first two months of 2025, according to the US Bureau of Economic Analysis.
+• Book publishing industry employment decreased slightly and wages for nonsupervisory employees increased slightly during the first two months of 2026, according to the US Bureau of Labor Statistics.
+Book directory and mailing list and other publisher industry revenue decreased 0.7% year over year and 7.5% month over month during the fourth quarter of 2025, according to the US Census Bureau.

 Industry Revenue